2C-T-15

-2C-T-15, also known as 4-cyclopropylthio-2,5-dimethoxyphenethylamine, is a psychedelic phenethylamine of the 2C family.
-It was presumably first synthesized by Alexander Shulgin and reported in his book PiHKAL (Phenethylamines i Have Known And Loved).
+2C-T-15, also known as 4-cyclopropylthio-2,5-dimethoxyphenethylamine or as Sesqui, is a psychoactive drug of the phenethylamine and 2C families.

 Use and effects

-The dose range of 2C-T-15 is typically 30 mg or more.
-Its duration is unspecified by Shulgin, and its entry in PiHKAL says it lasts for "several hours."
-The effects are not prominent, and 2C-T-15 is not very potent.

-Toxicity

-The toxicity of 2C-T-15 is not well documented.
-2C-T-15 is much less potent than 2C-T-7, but it may be expected that at very high doses it would display similar toxicity to that of other phenethylamines of the 2C-T family.

-Pharmacology

-Pharmacodynamics

-The mechanism that produces 2C-T-15's hallucinogenic and entheogenic effects has not been specifically established; however, it is most likely to result from action as a 5-HT_{2A} serotonin receptor agonist in the brain, a mechanism of action shared by all of the hallucinogenic tryptamines and phenethylamines for which the mechanism of action is known.
+In his book PiHKAL (Phenethylamines I Have Known and Loved), Alexander Shulgin lists 2C-T-15's dose as greater than 30 mg orally and its duration as "several hours".
+The drug produced threshold effects and possible talkativeness at doses of 6 to 30 mg orally, but there were no other effects nor clear hallucinogenic effects.
+Higher doses were not tested.

 Chemistry

 2C-T-15 is the 2 carbon homologue of Aleph-15, which has not been synthesized.
 The full chemical name is 2-[4-(2-cyclopropylthio)-2,5-dimethoxyphenyl]ethanamine.
 The drug has structural properties similar to 2C-T-2 and other drugs in the 2C-T series.

+Synthesis

+The chemical synthesis of 2C-T-15 has been described.

 History

 2C-T-15 was first described in the scientific literature by Alexander Shulgin and colleagues in 1991.
+Subsequently, it was described in greater detail in his book PiHKAL (Phenethylamines I Have Known and Loved) that same year.